 Children to come to school in their P.E kits on their designated days.
 Please ensure that your child comes appropriately dressed following school PE dress code.

-Swimming sessions will commence on Friday 13th September and run all the way through to February 2025.
+Swimming sessions will commence on Tuesday 9th September (Ennis) and Friday 12th September (Rowling) and run all the way through to February 2026.
+Bussell Class' swimming lessons will then commence in February 2026.
 Sessions will be held at Atherstone Leisure centre and delivered by qualified instructors in ability groups.
 Children will travel by coach.

-A parent, carer or guardian signature will be required for each read.
+A parent, carer or guardian's signature will be required for each read.

 Please refer to the new reading records for guidance and examples on possible questions that you could ask your child about the text which they are reading.